dohjh0219/Python_Algorithm/README.md

 # Python_Algorithm
 This repository contains a source that implements LEETCODE.COM problems with various algorithms based on the 'Python Algorithm Interview(Author Sang Gil-Park)'.

-This is a auto push repository for LEETCODE created with LEETHUB.
+This a auto push repository for LEETCODE created with LEETHUB.